NateWr/good-reviews-wp/readme.txt

 == Changelog ==

+= 1.1.1 (2014-09-15) =
+* Prevent flash display of all reviews when cycling a group of reviews

 = 1.1 (2014-09-15) =
 * Add widget/shortcode options to display a category of reviews, randomize the order and limit the number displayed.
 * Add fader display option for cycling through multiple reviews.